HoussemDellai/aks-course/02_kubernetes_yaml/Readme.md

-## Generating YAML files using kubectl
+## Re Introduction to Kubernetes / AKS

 ### Create an AKS cluster (RBAC disabled) using Azure CLI
 ```bash